IanChern/unity-game-demo/README.md

 Tutorial / Instruction for Prototype

 a.
 Player Movement <br />
-    Forward - W key / Up arrow <br />
+    &nbsp; &nbsp; Forward - W key / Up arrow <br />
-    Backward - S key / Down arrow <br />
+    &nbsp; &nbsp; Backward - S key / Down arrow <br />
-    Left - A key / Left arrow <br />
+    &nbsp; &nbsp; Left - A key / Left arrow <br />
-    Right - D key / Right arrow <br />
+    &nbsp; &nbsp; Right - D key / Right arrow <br />

 b.
 Camera Rotation (Angles) <br />
-    Mouse control
+    &nbsp; &nbsp; Mouse control

 c.
 Torchlight
     “T” key ** Turn on and off for the torchlight <br />
-    ** As the game is held in dark environment, it is advisable to always have to torchlight on.
+    &nbsp; &nbsp; ** As the game is held in dark environment, it is advisable to always have to torchlight on.

 d.
 Audio Cues
     Signals to provide information for certain objects. <br />
-    **There will be spatial environmental volume feedback to inform you the proximity between the entity that triggers something.
+    &nbsp; &nbsp; **There will be spatial environmental volume feedback to inform you the proximity between the entity that triggers something.

 e.
-Escape (Close/Terminate Application) "ESC" key
+Escape (Close/Terminate Application) <br />
+    &nbsp; &nbsp; "ESC" key

 Link to try on Web Browser - https://ianchern.github.io/unity-game-demo/Builds/WebGL2.2/index.html